DannyDouglass/LeanUx/docs/api_bootstrap.md

 As packages are added and upgraded, they'll require a higher version of the `node` runtime.
 You won't be able to install these packages if your `node` or `npm` installs are out of date.
-We recommend installing the [homebrew package manager](http://mxcl.github.com/homebrew/) to manage `node` and `npm`.
+If you're on OS X, we recommend installing the [homebrew package manager](http://mxcl.github.com/homebrew/) to manage `node` and `npm`.

 If you already have `homebrew` installed, run: